asyncvlsi/dflowmap/README.md

 ## Running instructions
 Suppose we want to generate CHP description for the dfadd benchmark located at `tests/dfadd.act`.
-Run `bin/dflowmap dfadd.act` in the home directory, and four output files will be generated in the same path with the input act file:
+Run `bin/dflowmap tests/dfadd.act` in the home directory, and the following output files will be generated in the same directory:
+  * dfadd.act: the raw input ACT file
-  * dfadd_lib.act: library of CHP processes used by dfadd
+  * dfadd_chplib.act: library of CHP processes used by dfadd
   * dfadd_chp.act: instances of CHP processes synthesized for dfadd.
 It invokes `dfadd_chplib.act` for the implementation of each CHP process
   * dfadd.conf: configuration file which specifues the performance (delay, area,